AccessibilityLab/SoundModVR/README.md

 **Speech Prioritization**: Lower environment sounds during speech.

 ### 3.2 Sound Parameter Changes
-**Volume and Pitch Management**: Set volume and pitch both for the system and for individual sound sources in the environment.<br />
+**Volume and Pitch Adjustment**: Set volume and pitch both for the system and for individual sound sources in the environment.<br />
 **Speech Speed Adjustment**: Adjust speed for individual speech sound sources.

 ### 3.3 Spatial Assistance